 obtain your SOE online at the Florida Department of Education’s website.

-All students must maintain a valid and current Statement of Eligibility in order to complete the EPI program.
+All students must have a valid and current Statement of Eligibility in order apply for and complete the EPI program.

 Students residing outside of Broward County are required to adhere to that respective county’s policies for fingerprinting and placement.
 In addition, students outside of Broward County are expected to contact local schools to complete their fieldwork.
 BC will only place students within Broward County.

 EPI is a fully online program (with the exception of the field experience hours for two courses), thus students should be confident in their computer competency skills in order to participate in this program.
 The EPI courses are delivered through an online format called

 Desire2Learn (D2L).
 All necessary coursework will be submitted through D2L.

 Students will receive an initial D2L login ID and password when they register for their first course.
 The courses are primarily accelerated in 6, 8, 12 or 16 week sessions.
 The assignments and due dates are determined by the class instructor.
 Students will submit assignments within D2L (similar to attaching a document to an email).
 Students are also required to participate in weekly discussions using the discussion board feature in D2L.
 All courses do have an instructor and the instructor is accessible by phone and email.